nahder/Allegro-ROS2/README.md

 # A fun Simon Says game with an Allegro Hand

-- Author: Nader Ahmed
+The Allegro Hand is a robotic hand with four fingers and 16 degrees of freedom.
+In this project, it is used to play a challenging Simon Says game with a human player.
+The hand performs increasingly longer sequences of gestures that the player must mimic in the correct order.

-- For more details, refer to my [portfolio post](https://nahder.github.io/manipulation_projects/simon_says/)
+For more details, refer to my [portfolio post](https://nahder.github.io/manipulation_projects/simon_says/).

+## Video Demo
+<iframe width="1920" height="1080" src="https://www.youtube.com/embed/JjlHqf-6iAA?si=YEV3slOnF0c7TsMo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Setup